 Traditionally, the planning of radiation treatments has been done in two dimensions (width and height).
-With the help of advanced computer technology, the radiation oncologists at Capital Health Center for Oncology use three-dimensional (3D) conformal radiation therapy to more precisely target a tumor with radiation beams using width, height, and depth.
+With the help of advanced computer technology, the radiation oncologists at Capital Health Cancer Center use three-dimensional (3-D) conformal radiation therapy to more precisely target a tumor with radiation beams using width, height, and depth.